gbyuvd/ChemMiniQ3-HoriFIE/README.md

 - Make sure you have the requierements installed
 - Configurable via `config.json`
 - Run `python train-withmtp.py`
 - Demo for generation with rendered mol image included in `demo_test_mtpresult.ipynb`
+  - For demo please extract the `pretrained.7z` archive

 Tip: feel free to play around with the ChemQ3Model and its training loop/configs!
 The sample dataset is included so you can experiment with it~ especially if you have better compute than mine, feel free to share your results in discussion